This Guy Simultaneously Raised a Chimp and a Baby in Exactly the Same Way to See What Would Happen

 Our final concern is why the project ended when it did.

 We are told only that the study was terminated on March 28, 1932, when Gua was returned to the Orange Park primate colony through a gradual rehabilitating process.
 But as for why, the Kelloggs, who are so specific on so many other points, leave the reader wondering.

-It could be that the Kelloggs were simply exhausted from nine months of non-stop parenting and scientific work.
-Or perhaps it was the fact that Gua was becoming stronger and less manageable, and that Mrs. and Dr. Kellogg feared that she might harm her human brother.
-Finally, one other possibility comes to mind, the authors point out: while Gua showed no signs of learning human languages, her brother Donald had began imitating Gua's chimp noises.
+It could be that the Kelloggs were simply exhausted from nine months of nonstop parenting and scientific work.
+Or perhaps it was the fact that Gua was becoming stronger and less manageable, and that the Kelloggs feared she might harm her human brother.
+Finally, one other possibility comes to mind, the authors point out: While Gua showed no signs of learning human languages, her brother Donald had begun imitating Gua's chimp noises.
 "In short, the language retardation in Donald may have brought an end to the study," the authors write.